DrugLib.com — Drug Information Portal

 Electrocardiogram (ECG) abnormalities were common among patients at baseline.
 ECG abnormalities on study did not usually result in symptoms, were not dose-limiting, and required no intervention.
 ECG abnormalities were noted in 23% of all patients.
 Among patients with a normal ECG prior to study entry, 14% of all patients developed an abnormal tracing while on study.
 The most frequently reported ECG modifications were non-specific repolarization abnormalities, sinus bradycardia, sinus tachycardia, and premature beats.
 Among patients with normal ECGs at baseline, prior therapy with anthracyclines did not influence the frequency of ECG abnormalities.

-Cases of myocardial infarction have been reported rarely.
-Congestive heart failure has been reported typically in patients who have received other chemotherapy, notably anthracyclines.
-(See PRECAUTIONS: Drug interactions.)
+Cases of myocardial infarction have been reported.
+Congestive heart failure, including cardiac dysfunction and reduction of left ventricular ejection fraction or ventricular failure, has been reported typically in patients who have received other chemotherapy, notably anthracyclines.
+(See PRECAUTIONS: Drug Interactions.)

-Rare reports of interstitial pneumonia, lung fibrosis, and pulmonary embolism have been received as part of the continuing surveillance of paclitaxel safety.
-Rare reports of radiation pneumonitis have been received in patients receiving concurrent radiotherapy.
+Respiratory: Interstitial pneumonia, lung fibrosis, and pulmonary embolism have been reported.
+Radiation pneumonitis has been reported in patients receiving concurrent radiotherapy.

-The assessment of neurologic toxicity was conducted differently among the studies as evident from the data reported in each individual study (see Tables 10 to 16).
+Neurologic: The assessment of neurologic toxicity was conducted differently among the studies as evident from the data reported in each individual study (see TABLES 10 to 16).
 Moreover, the frequency and severity of neurologic manifestations were influenced by prior and/or concomitant therapy with neurotoxic agents.

 In patients with NSCLC, administration of paclitaxel followed by cisplatin resulted in a greater incidence of severe neurotoxicity compared to the incidence in patients with ovarian or breast cancer treated with single-agent paclitaxel.
-Severe neurosensory symptoms were noted in 13% of NSCLC patients receiving paclitaxel 135 mg/m2 by 24-hour infusion followed by cisplatin 75 mg/m2 and 8% of NSCLC patients receiving cisplatin/etoposide (see Table 15: Frequencya of Important Adverse Events in the Phase 3 Study for First-Line NSCLC).
+Severe neurosensory symptoms were noted in 13% of NSCLC patients receiving paclitaxel 135 mg/m2 by 24-hour infusion followed by cisplatin 75 mg/m2 and 8% of NSCLC patients receiving cisplatin/etoposide (see TABLE 15).

 Other than peripheral neuropathy, serious neurologic events following paclitaxel administration have been rare (<1%) and have included grand mal seizures, syncope, ataxia, and neuroencephalopathy.

-Rare reports of autonomic neuropathy resulting in paralytic ileus have been received as part of the continuing surveillance of paclitaxel safety.
+Autonomic neuropathy resulting in paralytic ileus has been reported.
 Optic nerve and/or visual disturbances (scintillating scotomata) have also been reported, particularly in patients who have received higher doses than those recommended.
 These effects generally have been reversible.
-However, rare reports in the literature of abnormal visual evoked potentials in patients have suggested persistent optic nerve damage.
+However, reports in the literature of abnormal visual evoked potentials in patients have suggested persistent optic nerve damage.
 Postmarketing reports of ototoxicity (hearing loss and tinnitus) have also been received.

-There was no consistent relationship between dose or schedule of paclitaxel and the frequency or severity of arthralgia/myalgia.
+Arthralgia/Myalgia: There was no consistent relationship between dose or schedule of paclitaxel and the frequency or severity of arthralgia/myalgia.
 Sixty percent of all patients treated experienced arthralgia/myalgia; 8% experienced severe symptoms.
-The symptoms were usually transient occurred two or three days after paclitaxel administration, and resolved within a few days.
+The symptoms were usually transient, occurred 2 or 3 days after paclitaxel administration, and resolved within a few days.
 The frequency and severity of musculoskeletal symptoms remained unchanged throughout the treatment period.

-Rare reports of hepatic necrosis and hepatic encephalopathy leading to death have been received as part of the continuing surveillance of paclitaxel safety.
+Hepatic necrosis and hepatic encephalopathy leading to death have been reported.

-Among the patients treated for Kaposi's sarcoma with paclitaxel, five patients had renal toxicity of grade III or IV severity.
+Renal: Among the patients treated for Kaposi's sarcoma with paclitaxel, 5 patients had renal toxicity of grade III or IV severity.
 One patient with suspected HIV nephropathy of grade IV severity had to discontinue therapy.
-The other four patients had renal insufficiency with reversible elevations of serum creatinine.
+The other 4 patients had renal insufficiency with reversible elevations of serum creatinine.

 In the first-line Phase 3 ovarian carcinoma studies, the incidence of nausea and vomiting when paclitaxel was administered in combination with cisplatin appeared to be greater compared with the database for single-agent paclitaxel in ovarian and breast carcinoma.
 In addition, diarrhea of any grade was reported more frequently compared to the control arm, but there was no difference for severe diarrhea in these studies.

-Rare reports of intestinal obstruction, intestinal perforation, pancreatitis, ischemic colitis, and dehydration have been received as part of the continuing surveillance of paclitaxel safety.
-Rare reports of neutropenic enterocolitis (typhlitis), despite the coadministration of G-CSF, were observed in patients treated with paclitaxel alone and in combination with other chemotherapeutic agents.
+Intestinal obstruction, intestinal perforation, pancreatitis, ischemic colitis, dehydration, esophagitis, constipation, and ascites have been reported.
+Neutropenic enterocolitis (typhlitis), despite the coadministration of G-CSF, was observed in patients treated with paclitaxel alone and in combination with other chemotherapeutic agents.

-Injection site reactions, including reactions secondary to extravasation, were usually mild and consisted of erythema, tenderness, skin discoloration, or swelling at the injection site.
+Injection Site Reaction: Injection site reactions, including reactions secondary to extravasation, were usually mild and consisted of erythema, tenderness, skin discoloration, or swelling at the injection site.
 These reactions have been observed more frequently with the 24-hour infusion than with the 3-hour infusion.
-Recurrence of skin reactions at a site of previous extravasation following administration of paclitaxel at a different site, ie, "recall", has been reported rarely.
+Recurrence of skin reactions at a site of previous extravasation following administration of paclitaxel at a different site, ie, “recall”, has been reported.

-Rare reports of more severe events such as phlebitis, cellulitis, induration, skin exfoliation, necrosis, and fibrosis have been received as part of the continuing surveillance of paclitaxel safety.
-In some cases the onset of the injection site reaction either occurred during a prolonged infusion or was delayed by a week to ten days.
+More severe events such as phlebitis, cellulitis, induration, skin exfoliation, necrosis, and fibrosis have been reported.
+In some cases the onset of the injection site reaction either occurred during a prolonged infusion or was delayed by a week to 10 days.

 A specific treatment for extravasation reactions is unknown at this time.
 Given the possibility of extravasation, it is advisable to closely monitor the infusion site for possible infiltration during drug administration.

-Rare reports of skin abnormalities related to radiation recall as well as reports of maculopapular rash, pruritus, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been received as part of the continuing surveillance of paclitaxel safety.
+Skin abnormalities related to radiation recall as well as maculopapular rash, pruritus, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported.
+In postmarketing experience, diffuse edema, thickening, and sclerosing of the skin have been reported following paclitaxel administration.
+Paclitaxel has been reported to exacerbate signs and symptoms of scleroderma.

 Reports of asthenia and malaise have been received as part of the continuing surveillance of paclitaxel safety.
 In the Phase 3 trial of paclitaxel 135 mg/m2 over 24 hours in combination with cisplatin as first-line therapy of ovarian cancer, asthenia was reported in 17% of the patients, significantly greater than the 10% incidence observed in the control arm of cyclophosphamide/cisplatin.